Last updated on July 23rd, 2020 at 08:33 am

 For the second day in your itinerary in Camiguin.
 We will suggest going to Mantigue Island.
 You can stay there up to 4 hours walking around, swimming and of course snorkeling.
 You can go San Roque by motorbike or tricycle.
 We were three of us and we rented a tricycle for the whole day so later we had the opportunity to check waterfalls and more places.
 Make sure you are bringing a dry bag and snorkeling mask if not you can buy them or rent in the port.

 After Mantigue Island you can go to explore waterfalls Tuasan Falls and Katibawasan Falls.
-To end the day Hibok Hibok Ardent Hot Spring since they close late it will be the perfect way to finish your evening in Camiguin.
+To end the day Hibok Hibok Ardent Hot Springs since they close late it will be the perfect way to finish your evening in Camiguin.

 The Island of Mantigue is mesmerizing when you get off of the boat.
 The Island is beyond beauty with its crystal clear waters, where you can also have a close encounter with corals and fish even while riding a boat.
 There’s a wide variety of fish species that lives in the crystal clear water surrounding the Island.